9 Tromso Museums to Visit (When the Weather Lets You Down!)

 Website: https://www.perspektivet.no/en/

-The Perspectives Museum (Perspektivet) is one that is unique to the city and it was founded in 2004 at its current location.
+The Perspectives Museum (Perspektivet) is unique to the city and it was founded in 2004 at its current location.

 The museum’s primary objective is to encourage humans to understand life connections and to create societies that appreciate and tolerate cultural diversity as well as embrace new perspectives.